NikhilNarayana/Melee-YouTube-Uploader/README.md

 This field will be added to the player tag like so `{sponsor} | {player}` resulting in names like `TSM | Leffen`.

 #### Characters
-Characters are currently ordered by tier list placing, according to the 2015 official NTSC tier list.
+Melee characters are currently ordered by tier list placing, according to the 2015 official NTSC tier list.
+Ultimate characters are currently ordered by the default character select screen without echo stacking.
-If you ignore this field on either player than both player will not have characters.
+If you don't add any characters for either player, both players will not have characters in the title.
 Characters that are selected will be in the order they are shown in the list, not the selected order (unfortunate issue with the GUI framework).
-**Ultimate character list is currently in Beta, things will change as I figure out the best way to mix the two sets**
-You can swap the character list using the menu bar option.
-Currently the Ultimate character list will only load if the last saved form used a character that was not in Melee, however switching between the two sets will keep your selection, assuming the selection exists in the other set (Melee -> Ult is guaranteed, but the inverse isn't).
+You can swap the character list using the menu bar or load the preferred character list by using `meleeuploader` for Melee and `smashuploader` for Ultimate.

 #### YouTube PlaylistID
 The URL of the playlist after creation can be put here, the program will trim it to just the part it needs.
 The URL should look like `https://www.youtube.com/playlist?list=PLSCJwgNAP2cXdlHlwbZr38JDHuuc8vx_s`, if the address has a string with `PL` at the start, it should work.